How to hire and onboard remote employees during COVID-19

 You can still use apps like SwagUp and Social Imprints without Rippling to help manage your swag, but it requires a bit more work, because they aren’t integrated with your core HR system so the sends can’t be automatically triggered.

-HOW TO: Remotely assign and manage tasks
+Remotely assign and manage tasks

 Onboarding employees is a team sport.
 Every department needs to do something to set up a new employee.
 HR needs to prorate their first check.
 IT needs to ship their laptop.
 Finance needs to add them to the expense system.
 The list goes on and on.
 It’s hard enough to coordinate this cross-departmental dance in-person, let alone remotely.